 Subsection (d) allows the trial court to stay entry or execution of judgment in order to make a timely decision on a petition for reduction or credit under this section.
 It would also allow the court to suspend process for a reasonable amount of time to determine if an award of punitive damages in another court, in or out of state, involving the same act or course of conduct is sustained, reversed, or modified on appeal.
-The power of the court to stay process could also encompass situations where there are a number of other law suits pending at the trial level in which punitive damages are being sought against a petitioner-judgment debtor and it would be unfair or unjust to allow a current creditor to enforce a judgment for punitive damages because the pending actions involve the same act or course of conduct that gave rise to the punitive award in the judgment that is sought to be enforced.
-In order to obtain a stay, the court may impose certain conditions on the moving party, such as posting security for all or part of the award in question.
+[The power of the court to stay process could also encompass situations where there are a number of other law suits pending at the trial level in which punitive damages are being sought against a petitioner-judgment debtor and it would be unfair or unjust to allow a current creditor to enforce a judgment for punitive damages because the pending actions involve the same act or course of conduct that gave rise to the punitive award in the judgment that is sought to be enforced.]

 SECTION 11.
 SEPARATE TRIALS.
-In a trial involving a claim for punitive damages in which evidence may be admissible solely on the issue of the liability for or the amount of punitive damages, the court upon motion of a party shall order a separate trial of the issue if necessary to avoid undue prejudice.
-The court may order a separate trial of any claim or issue in furtherance of convenience of the parties or other good cause.
+In a trial involving a claim for punitive damages in which evidence may be admissible solely on the issue of the liability for or the amount of punitive damages, the court upon motion of a party shall order a separate trial of the issue if necessary to avoid manifest injustice.
+The court may otherwise order a separate trial of any claim or issue in furtherance of convenience or to avoid undue prejudice.

 This section provides that a court may bifurcate or otherwise divide a trial in order to avoid undue prejudice or for convenience.
-However, if the trial involves evidence which is admissible solely on the issue of liability or solely on the issue of the amount of punitive damages, the trial court is required upon motion of a party to order a separate trial of the issue or issues if it is necessary to avoid "undue prejudice" to the party.
+However, if the trial involves evidence which is admissible solely on the issue of liability or solely on the issue of the amount of punitive damages, the trial court is required upon motion of a party to order a separate trial of the issue or issues if it is necessary to avoid "manifest injustice" to the party.

-SECTION 12.
+[SECTION 12.
 CONSOLIDATION OF TRIALS.

-(a) If more than one action asserting a claim for punitive damages is commenced in this State against a defendant for the same act or course of conduct, a court [pursuant to rules of civil procedure] may order:
+- (a) If more than one action asserting a claim for punitive damages is commenced in this State against a defendant for the same act or course of conduct, a court [pursuant to rules of civil procedure] may order: - (1) the actions consolidated for trial; or

-- (1) the actions consolidated for trial; or - (2) a joint hearing or trial of the matters in issue in the actions. - (b) The court may issue orders concerning any proceedings under subsection (a) to avoid manifest injustice or unnecessary expense or delay.
+- (2) a joint hearing or trial of the matters in issue in the actions. - (b) The court may issue orders concerning any proceedings under subsection (a) to avoid manifest injustice or unnecessary expense or delay.]